roytang/blog/content/posts/2007/06/top-5-strengths.md

 You are a courageous person who does not shrink from threat, challenge, difficulty, or pain.
 You speak up for what is right even if there is opposition.
 You act on your convictions.

-I&'m amused by how the first and second strengths are a bit in opposite directions.
+I'm amused by how the first and second strengths are a bit in opposite directions.
 Same for the third and fourth.
-I&'m a living contradiction.
+I'm a living contradiction.

 Via